Loew's State Theatre

 On August 21, 1924, the opening night offered a varied program, including the Loew’s State Symphony, an organ solo, a cartoon, topics of the day, a featured presentation (“Revelation”, starring Viola Dana and Monte Blue), in addition to personal appearances by 16 celebrities.
 The last event included the organ solo by Tom Terry, who played “Pomp And Circumstance”.

-The opening week program summed up the policy of the Loew’s State Theatre, which was described as follows, “The superior construction of this theater offers the combined advantage of the utmost in comport and convenience for our patrons and the most complete facilities for the ultra-modern presentation of pictures and the allied arts.”
+The opening week program summed up the policy of the Loew’s State Theatre, which was described as follows, “The superior construction of this theatre offers the combined advantage of the utmost in comport and convenience for our patrons and the most complete facilities for the ultra-modern presentation of pictures and the allied arts”.

 The Loew’s State Theatre continued to do well for the next half century.
-On August 10, 1974, the theater celebrated its 50th anniversary.
-Patterned after the theater in New York, the Loew’s has a twin in New Orleans, also called the State.
+On August 10, 1974, the theatre celebrated its 50th anniversary.
+Patterned after the theatre in New York, the Loew’s has a twin in New Orleans, also called the State Theatre.

 The St. Louis Loew’s State Theatre had a personality of its own.
 A parrot and a macaw lived in the lobby and greeted patrons.
 They stayed there for over ten years until someone taught the parrot unsavory language.
 A fish pond stood in the lower lobby with minnows in it.
 One minnow reportedly got a peanut stuck in its mouth and nearly drowned, until Officer Frank Schlueter pulled out the peanut with a bobby pin.
 This even made newspaper headlines.